-The interest of the addition of such additives made of both turmeric and chilli pepper oleoresins (XTRACT® Nature) in feed and as a supplement to a vaccination program, was first evaluated by the USDA (United State Department of Agriculture) Animal Parasitic Diseases Laboratory in 2011 for broilers (refer to: Lee et al., 2011; Veterinary Parasitology).
+The interest of the addition of such additives made of both turmeric and chilli pepper oleoresins (Xtract Nature) in feed and as a supplement to a vaccination program, was first evaluated by the United States Department of Agriculture, Animal Parasitic Diseases Laboratory in 2011 for broilers.
 Results have demonstrated a boosting effect of the cocci-vaccination and an increase in the pool of antibodies produced.